ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 ### Default table and cell styles

-You can specify the default styles for the table and cells that will be applied while creating the new table by passing the `defaultProperties` object to {@link module:table/table~TableConfig#tableProperties} for tables, and {@link module:table/table~TableConfig#tableCellProperties} for cells.
+You can specify the default styles for the table and cells that will be applied while creating a new table.
+To configure default table styles, pass the `defaultProperties` object to {@link module:table/table~TableConfig#tableProperties} configuration option.
+Similarly, cell styles can be configured by setting `defaultProperties` on {@link module:table/table~TableConfig#tableCellProperties} option.

 ```js
 const tableConfig = {